 In order to supply responsive core services on a scalable basis, custodians must invest extensively in their technology infrastructure, leverage new platforms, network capabilities and technologies.
 Increasingly, artificial intelligence and machine learning will be used to streamline and accelerate exception management and query resolution.
 The automation and standardization of core services and processes will deliver greater visibility, operational efficiencies and cost savings to clients, boosting service quality and enabling the custodian to respond quickly to future needs.

 Although essential to the future of custody, the asset-centric model will be increasingly augmented by a more data-centric, open platform approach in which the custodian will provide access to a range of optional services.
 Pricing models will be unbundled, allowing clients to select and subscribe to services.
 In this way, the custodian becomes a hub for service provision and data flows, rather than a standalone, “all-things-to-all-clients,” supplier.

 In the new era, it is the data derived from the asset that will create the most value.
 But this data will be most useful when combined with multiple flows being generated across the digital economy.
 Custodians must develop the platforms, partnerships and solutions to aggregate and deliver data from multiple sources in the most meaningful way possible to meet the needs of individual clients.

 The ability of the financial industry to adapt to new trends and client needs has been proven not just over decades but centuries.
 Nevertheless, few eras have tested this adaptability and attention to client demand like the present one.

-Custodians must present these building blocks on a sustainable, reliable and customisable platform that has the capacity to deliver superior service and competitive prices.
+Custodians must present these building blocks on a sustainable, reliable and customizable platform that has the capacity to deliver superior service and competitive prices.
 This upgrade will take time, with initiatives perhaps rolled out over the next decade.
-As a firm that places custody at the core of its business strategy, BNY Mellon is committed to following through on this multi-year investment programme.
+As a firm that places custody at the core of its business strategy, BNY Mellon is committed to following through on this multi-year investment program.
 Together with our clients, we are building for the long term.